 Change as follows:

-A data or management frame not identified in 9.7.5.1 through 9.7.5.5a (Rate selection for data frames sent within an FMS stream) shall be sent using any data rate, MCS or <VHT-MCS, NSS> tuple subject to the following constraints:
+A data or management frame not identified in 9.7.5.1 through 9.7.5.5a (Rate selection for data frames sent within an FMS stream) shall be sent using any data rate, MCS, <VHT-MCS, NSS> or <S1G-MCS, NSS> tuple subject to the following constraints:

 A STA shall not transmit a frame using a rate or MCS that is not supported by the receiver STA, as reported in any Supported Rates element, Extended Supported Rates element or Supported MCS Set field in management frames transmitted by the receiver STA.

 A STA shall not transmit a frame using a <VHT-MCS, NSS> tuple that is not supported by the receiver STA, as reported in any Supported VHT-MCS and NSS Set field in management frames transmitted by the receiver STA.

+A STA shall not transmit a frame using a <S1G-MCS, NSS> tuple that is not supported by the receiver STA, as reported in any Supported S1G-MCS and NSS Set field in management frames transmitted by the receiver STA.

 If at least one Operating Mode field with the Rx NSS Type(#7360) subfield equal to 0 was received from the receiver STA: